djhernandez15/react-i-ii-review/props.md

 Answer these on your own, then compare answers as a group

 1. What are props?
+data taype that can be manipulated and passed through other components

-2. How do you pass props from a parent to a child?
+2. How do you pass props from a parent to a child? super and using self closing tags and including them in there

-3. How do you access props from a class based child component?
+3. How do you access props from a class based child component? this.props

-4. How do you access props from a functional component?
+4. How do you access props from a functional component? props.propName

-5. How do you bind a function to a parent component so that it can be passed to a child?
+5. How do you bind a function to a parent component so that it can be passed to a child? this.function = this.function.bind(this)
 ### Understand

 Discuss this question in pairs if you have a 4-person group